davidcann/electron-mac-dock-icon-switcher/README.md

     dock_icon_plugin_bundle_identifier=com.demo.docktile.plugin
     dock_icon_class_name=MyDemoDockTilePlugin

+#### Changing these variables after installing

-If you change any of these values after running once, you'll need to clear the dock's cache between runs.
-Quit the app, remove it app from the dock, wait 5 seconds, then restart the `Dock` and `SystemUIServer` services:
+If you change any of these values after running once, first rebuild dependencies with `npm rebuild`, then you'll also need to clear the dock's cache: Quit the app, remove it app from the dock, wait 5 seconds, then restart the `Dock` and `SystemUIServer` services:

     sudo killall Dock
     sudo killall SystemUIServer

-### Build Phase Requirements
+### 3. Build Phase Requirements

 1. Set `NSDockTilePlugIn` in your app's Info.plist
-2. Copy `DockTile.docktileplugin` bundle to your app's bundle
+2. Copy `DockTile.docktileplugin` bundle to your app's bundle in a folder called `PlugIns`

-`forge.config.cjs` example:
+Here's an example using `electron-forge` in your `forge.config.cjs` file:

     module.exports = {
     	extendInfo: {